 Humanity & Inclusion

-Background: In humanitarian settings, resuming daily activities after injury is a pivotal aspect of recovery, though under-reported.
+In humanitarian settings, resuming daily activities after injury is a pivotal aspect of recovery, though under-reported.
 This study aimed to describe recovery of functioning and identify factors associated with independence in activities up to 6 months after injury in 4 humanitarian settings.

-Methods: This prospective cohort study included patients older than 5 years, admitted for acute injury to 4 health facilities managed or supported by Médecins Sans Frontières, located in Cameroon, Central African Republic, Burundi, and Haiti.
-Aspects of functioning, including independence in activities, using the Activity Independence Measure-Trauma, were assessed at hospital admission and discharge, and at 3 and 6 months after injury.
-Multivariable logistic regression models were run at discharge, and 3 and 6 months after injury to identify factors associated with independence in activities.
+This prospective cohort study included patients older than 5 years, admitted for acute injury to 4 health facilities managed or supported by Médecins Sans Frontières, located in Cameroon, Central African Republic, Burundi, and Haiti.
+Aspects of functioning, including independence in activities, were assessed using the Activity Independence Measure-Trauma at hospital admission and discharge, and at 3 and 6 months after injury.
+Multivariable logistic regression models were run at each time point to identify factors associated with independence.

 Other resources